 You may also like

-Practice finding and using factors to solve exercises with Raise My Marks math tutoring and exercises, Ottawa, Toronto, Canada, IB math, AP calculus, university and more.
+Practice finding the perimeter of a shape with Raise My Marks math tutoring and exercises.
+Located in Ottawa, Toronto and across Canada.
+Specializing in provincial curriculums, IB math, AP calculus, university and college mathematics.

 The length of a line is not necessarily a practical value as a line goes on for ever.
 The length of a line is infinite.
 However, the length of a line segment is of more value and is a finite value.
 Any time we measure how long a package is or how long our table is, we are taking the length of a line segment.
 Learn the formula for finding the length of a line segment when given two points in either 2 dimensions or in 3 dimensions.